-It’s easy to get a quote for your FCL shipment with Shipa Freight, and you can book and pay online, and track your goods in real time too.
+It’s easy to get a quotes for your FCL shipment with Shipa Freight, and you can get quote, book, and pay online, as well as track your goods in real time.

 A full container load, or FCL shipment, is the most cost-effective way to ship a large volume of freight by sea, but arranging FCL shipping can be time-consuming and frustrating if you are not familiar with the processes involved.

 At Shipa Freight, our online platform solves many of the pain points associated with FCL logistics, and is ideal for small to medium-sized businesses that ship occasionally, or regularly.
 We built the following powerful features into our solution, for your benefit and convenience:

 - A comprehensive quote engine, so you can request your FCL freight quote online

 - FCL shipping services to and from 100+ countries worldwide

 - Online FCL shipment booking, payment, and tracking

 - A range of FCL shipping options, including port-to-port and door-to-door services